beauty-bitz/beauty-bitz.github.io/_posts/2026-05-06-best-face-creams-for-dry-skin.md

 - Wait 24–48 hours.
 - Check for redness, bumps, or irritation.

-This simple step helps prevent reactions — especially important for dry, sensitive skin.
+This is especially important for dry, sensitive skin.

 ---

 ## **Examples of Face Cream Types for Dry Skin**

-Here are product categories that typically work well:

 ### **Rich Barrier Cream**